xcomponent/appcontrol-documentation/docs/en/index.md

 -   **Ease of Deployment**: Simple installation with quick configuration and minimal effort.
 -   **Scalable**: Adapts to the needs of your business as it grows.

+## AppControl and ITIL: Bridging the Gap Between Teams

+In modern IT organizations, incident and problem management require seamless collaboration across Operations, Development, Support, and Business teams.
+AppControl enhances ITIL practices by automatically linking incidents to affected application components, reducing diagnostic time, and improving cross-team communication.
+Unlike traditional monitoring tools, AppControl provides a unified view of applications to accelerate incident resolution and foster continuous improvement, making it a key complement to ITSM solutions.

 ## Why Choose AppControl?

 AppControl is specifically designed for businesses that: